UCL-ARC/museum_of_dreams/docs/aws/cdk/infrastructure/database.md

 ## Parameters notes:

 - `id`: specifies a construct id for the instance - this must be unique within the Relational Database Service scope.
-- `database_name`: your database name as shown (is restricted to only alpha-numeric characters)
+- `database_name`: your database name as shown (restricted to only alpha-numeric characters)
 - `engine`: database engine type (e.g. `PostgreSQL`,`MySQL`)
 - `version`: database engine version (e.g. `8.0.41`)
 - `instance_type`: the compute name and memory capacity (e.g `db.t4g.micro`)